jzhuge/hadoop_dev_vm/README.md

 	crepo sync

 ### Build Hadoop
+Skip this step if you plan to use a VM.
 Change directory to "hadoop_dev/hadoop", and run:

 	mvn install -Pdist -DskipTests